 As initial consideration for the Cornell License Agreements, the Company paid Cornell an upfront payment in cash of \$0.3 million and issued \$1.3 million of notes (the "Notes").
 In November 2020, the Notes with outstanding principal of \$1.3 million were cancelled in exchange for 1,337,610 shares of series A convertible preferred stock.
-As additional consideration, the Company is required to pay Cornell up to \$8.4 million upon the achievement of specific clinical and regulatory milestones under the Cornell First License Agreement and up to \$4.3 million in two portfolios and up to \$0.6 million for a third portfolio upon the achievement of specific clinical and regulatory milestones under the Cornell Second License Agreement.
-In the second quarter of 2022, a clinical and regulatory milestone of \$0.1 million was recognized and paid to Cornell in connection with the Cornell Second License Agreement.
+As additional consideration, the Company is required to pay Cornell up to \$8.4 million upon the achievement of specific clinical and regulatory milestones under the Cornell First License Agreement and up to \$4.3 million in two portfolios and up to \$0.6 million for a third portfolio upon the achievement of specific clinical and regulatory milestones of \$0.1 million was recognized and paid to Cornell in connection with the Cornell Second License Agreement.
 The Company is also required to pay Cornell a flat royalty in the mid-single-digits based on net sales of the products covered by the licenses, subject to certain adjustments.